bpajotte/data_deliverable/README.md

 ## TECH REPORT
 1. How many data points are there in total?
 How many are there in each group you care about (e.g. if you are dividing your data into positive/negative examples, are they split evenly)?
     - Aim for a resource of reasonable size.
 At least 500 records after cleaning and duplicate removal.
 Account that part of your data should be used for validation of your results only.
     - Do you think this is enough data to perform your analysis later on?
 2. What are the identifying attributes?
 3. Where is the data from?
     - How did you collect your data?
+      We collected the spending data and crime data directly from
     - Is the source reputable?
     - How did you generate the sample?
 Is it comparably small or large?
 Is it representative or is it likely to exhibit some kind of sampling bias?
     - Are there any other considerations you took into account when collecting your data?
 This is open-ended based on your data; feel free to leave this blank.
 (Example: If it's user data, is it public/are they consenting to have their data used?
 Is the data potentially skewed in any direction?)